Garden Swimming Pool Options

 Your budget will obviously dictate to a certain degree, for around £5k you can get a metal framed pool or a small wooden pool, these are both permanent structures and will be a great addition for those with families who want to create a place to spend quality time together.

-For large wooden pools and wooden pools with counter currents you would be looking at a budget of around £10k.
+For large wooden pools and wooden pools with counter-currents, you would be looking at a budget of around £10k.

 What style would suit you?

 We all have our own unique style, and this is often represented in our house and garden, your pool should also be a reflection of your taste.
-Whether you’re into minimalism, traditional country and everything in between, your pool designer should understand your taste and create a garden pool which compliments your garden.
+Whether you’re into minimalism, traditional country and everything in between, your pool designer should understand your taste and create a garden pool that compliments your garden.
 Visit our portfolio for some design inspiration.

 Are you looking for a DIY option?

 DIY garden pools are a great option for those who have the skills and want to maximise their budget.
-There a variety of diy pools on the market ranging from wooden pools to block built pools.
-SolidPools even offer a diy tiled pool option.
-With a diy pool you can do the build bit by bit and take your time, this can help with budgets.
-There are retro fit counter current units available for diy pools, however our exercise pools come pre-cut for built in counter current units.
+There a variety of DIY pools on the market ranging from wooden pools to block built pools.
+SolidPools even offer a DIY tiled pool option.
+With a DIY pool, you can do the build bit by bit and take your time, this can help with budgets.
+There are retrofit counter current units available for DIY pools, however, our exercise pools come pre-cut for built-in counter current units.